dgorbunov/dgorbunov/README.md

 ### Hi, I'm Daniel!

 I'm a High School student from Lexington, MA interested in electrical engineering using circuits and embedded systems.
-I use C++ mainly for embedded systems projects, but am equally skilled in Java for FTC .
+I mainly use C++/C# and Java for embedded systems.
 I program for [@FTC-WeAreRobo](https://github.com/FTC-WeAreRobo) and am part of [@HackClub](https://github.com/HackClub).
+I keep most of my projects open source in public repos.

 Check out some of my projects below!